Blockchain-World/FairThunder/README.md

 - This folder provides the code (implemented in Solidity 0.5.10+) of smart contract.

 ### streaming_round_demo
-- This folder provides the code (implemented in Java 1.8.0_275) and start script to test communication delay of a round in the FairThunder streaming setting.
+- This folder provides the code (implemented in Java 1.8.0_275) and starting script to test the latency of streaming a set of content chunks, i.e., multiple delivery rounds, in the FairThunder streaming setting.
 The experiment is conducted in both LAN and WAN.